-Note: All mail that requires secure transport, which is sent to hosts that you have not identified as TLS-enabled, will be routed to the alternate secure route.
+Note: All mail that requires secure transport, which is sent to hosts that you have not identified as TLS-enabled, are routed to the alternate secure route.

 - When you're finished making changes, click Add setting or Save to close the dialog box.

-Note: Any settings you add will be highlighted on the Advanced settings page.
+Note: Any settings you add are highlighted on the Advanced settings page.

-It can take up to an hour for changes to propagate to user accounts.
-You can track changes in the Admin audit log.
+It can take up to an hour for changes to take effect.
+To track changes, see the Admin audit log.